isomerpages/mse/_issues/4-energy-and-climate-change.md

 		<p>While we cannot completely do without conventional energy sources, we are using more natural gas, which is the cleanest of fossil fuels, to cut down our emissions.</p>
 		<p><em>Exploring The Use Of Solar Energy In Housing Estate And Beyond</em></p>
 		<p>Test-bedding solar energy is a whole-of-Singapore effort.
 The HDB has begun test-bedding solar energy since April 2009, installing solar panels in 30 housing estates across the island over 5 years.
 There is also an existing test-bed on Marina Barrage, the Met Service’s Centre for Climate Research Singapore (CCRS), as well as at various government facilities.</p>
+		<p>PUB is also in the process of implementing three floating solar photovoltaic (PV) systems on Bedok, Lower Seletar and Tengeh Reservoirs.
+The large-scale floating solar PV system at Tengeh Reservoir, will be one of the world’s largest inland floating solar PV systems, which will generate sufficient energy to power local water treatment plants.</p>
 	</div>
 </div>